cinchy-co/Documentation/data-syncs/supported-data-sync-sources/dynamics-2015.md

 Dynamics 2015 is a legacy CRM predecessor to Microsoft Dynamics 365.
 Mainstream end of life support finished in [January 2020](https://learn.microsoft.com/en-us/lifecycle/products/dynamics-crm-2015), with extended end of life support finishing in January 2025.

 **Example Use Case:** You have customer information currently sitting in the Dynamics 2015 CRM software.
-You want to sync this data into Cinchy through a batch sync in order to liberate your data from the silo.
+You want to sync this data into Cinchy through a batch sync to liberate your data from the silo.

 {% hint style="success" %}
 The Dynamics 2015 source supports batch syncs.